 - 1. Suspension Rate will decrease to less than 10% - 2.
-Chronic Absenteeism will decrease to 7% - At least 2 clubs will be formed, including Board approval - 4.
-90 students will participate in clubs or other enrichment activities (including sports)
+Chronic Absenteeism will decrease to 7% - 3.
+At least 2 clubs will be formed that focus on students' social emotional well-being, including Board approval - 4.
+95 students will participate in clubs or other enrichment activities (including sports)